coronel08/my-notes/notes/docs/aws.md

                 -   `x-amz-server-side-encryption-customer-key-MD5`
         -   Client Side Encryption - Client handles encrypt/decrypt and manages keys
             ![](https://media.datacumulus.com/aws-dva-pt/assets/pt5-q55-i1.jpg)
+    -   Versioning - applies to all the objects in the bucket and allow the object to be recovered if deleted.
+Any files that were unversioned before enbaling versioning will have "null" version ID
     -   S3 Security, (can connect to s3 using VPC Endpoints and logged in AWS Cloudtrail).
 Cloudtrail tracks bucket level actions by default, need to enable S3 data events to track object level actions.
         -   User Based - IAM Policies sets what Users are allowed to do what API calls
         -   Resource Based